On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Conclusion

 \section{Conclusion}

-We identified \emph{Marginal Path Collapse} as a fundamental failure mode in ratio-of-densities diffusion steering and provided ACE, a framework that provably prevents it.
-Our path existence criterion serves as a diagnostic tool to predict collapse, while our ACE framework first utilizing dynamic exponent scheduling provably prevents it by ensuring a valid probability path from noise to data.
-Empirically, ACE eliminates collapse, reduces distributional error by more than 5$\times$ on benchmarks, and enables stable scaffold-based molecular design where existing methods fail.
-By transforming ratio-of-densities steering from an unstable heuristic into a theoretically grounded methodology, our work establishes both the foundations and the practical tools needed for robust inference-time control.
+We identified \emph{Marginal Path Collapse} as a fundamental failure mode in ratio-of-densities diffusion steering and introduced ACE, a framework that provably resolves it.
+Our Path Existence Criterion serves as a rigorous diagnostic tool, while ACE generalizes the Feynman--Kac steering framework to support dynamic exponent scheduling, guaranteeing a valid probability path from noise to data.
+Empirically, ACE eliminates collapse, reduces distributional error by over $4\times$, and enables stable scaffold-based molecular design where existing methods fail.
+By transforming ratio-of-densities steering from an unstable heuristic into a theoretically grounded methodology, our work establishes the necessary foundations for robust inference-time control.
 We hope these contributions pave the way for reliable composition of heterogeneous generative models in both creative applications and high-stakes scientific domains.